 - public and private corporate institutions

-Many counselling psychologists also work in academia, teaching and researching in their area of expertise.
+Many counselling psychologists also work in academia, teaching, social justice, advocacy and researching in their area of expertise.

 Who will I work with?